skramm/cpphtmltags/README.md

 # cpphtmltags
 Generation of HTML tags from C++ code

-Author: Sebastien Kramm (contact: firstname.lastname@univ-rouen.fr)
+- Author: Sebastien Kramm (contact: firstname.lastname@univ-rouen.fr)

-Status: pre-alpha
+- Status: pre-alpha
+- Language: C++11

+## build and install
+- build: no build, header-only
+- install: just fetch the file cpphtmltags.hpp, put it somewhere (/usr/include) and include it in your code.

-## related
+## Related software
 For C#: https://github.com/HtmlTags/htmltags

+## Motivation
+Needed this, couldn't find...